Dec 28, 2020

 PS If you would like to understand more about my journey from 28 years of alcoholism, to peaceful freedom, take a look at my internationally acclaimed book, This Isn’t Me (click on the link HERE).I wrote it for my son, as an apology for his younger years, and as an attempt to explain the un-explainable.

-Christmas is just around the corner, has the excitement, (ok, the pressure), started to build?
+Christmas is just around the corner, has the excitement, (and the pressure), started to build?

 There has been so much uncertainity this year, so much joy has been lost, and you want to make everything ‘perfect’ for your loves.

-You do more, you add more to your already busy lives and all with the intention of showing the love that you are made of.
+You do more, you add more to your already busy lives and all with the intention of showing the deep love that is who you truly are and the magic you are made of.

 For those of you who know me, you know that I don’t focus on alcohol as being the problem to be resolved when you change your drinking.